npm/rfcs/accepted/0034-context-config-parameter.md

 ## Rationale and Alternatives

 An alternative to this would be to introduce multiple flags.
-We already have `--global` but would need (for example) `--user` and `--project` flags to allow for the other locations.
+We already have `--global` but would need (for example) `--user` and `--local` flags to allow for the other locations.
 The problems with this approach are that it adds two flags that may overlap with other future features, as well as introducing ambiguity when multiple flags are specified (i.e. user types `npm config set --global --user key=value`)

 Having one flag that accepts multiple values gives us a far more deterministic way for users to inform us of where to act.

 ## Implementation

-The first step will be to audit npm commands that define a local `where` variable and determine whether the new config variable is applicable, and if not rename the locally defined variable to reduce confusion.
+The first step will be to audit npm commands that define a local `context` variable and determine whether the new config variable is applicable, and if not rename the locally defined variable to reduce confusion.

-After that, we must audit npm dependencies that accept a `where` parameter and determine if it can be renamed to something more accurate (typical usage indicates `cwd` is probably better for most current usages).
+After that, we must audit npm dependencies that accept a `context` parameter and determine if it can be renamed to something more accurate.

+There do not appear to be many references to variables named `context` so these should be reasonably straight forward.

 ### `npm config`

 Currently we create an implicit `where` variable in the implementation seen [here](https://github.com/npm/cli/blob/8806015fdd025f73ccf4001472370eafd3c5a856/lib/config.js#L122) with one of two values, dependent on the `global` flag.
-The implementation would involve creating `where` as a variable in the config and using it directly instead of assigning it locally.
-Effectively it means removing the linked line of code as well as any others that define `where` locally.
+The implementation would involve creating `context` as a variable in the config, then modifying the flattener for `global` such that when set the `context` is changed to `'global'`, then using the `context` as the source of truth when determining which file to write.

-By setting the default value of `where` to `'user'` the current behavior will be unchanged.
+By default `context` will have no value, this is how we will avoid a breaking change.

 The `adduser` and `logout` commands currently are hardcoded to use `'user'` instead of referencing a variable, which is behavior I believe should remain as-is in order to avoid users accidentally saving credentials into project-level config files.